Not All Garlic-Infused Oil is Created Equal

 You CANNOT just fish the garlic clove out of the dish, because the fructans will have already incorporated into the dish and are irretrievable.
 The fructans are floating around in there on a molecular level.

-Now, if you place garlic cloves in oil – ANY kind of PURE OIL – and heat it appropriately (more on that later) then the FLAVOR of the garlic will become incorporated into the oil but the fructans will not – because they are NOT fat soluble!
+Now, if you place garlic cloves (or onion) in oil – ANY kind of PURE OIL – and heat it appropriately (more on that later) then the FLAVOR of the garlic will become incorporated into the oil, but the fructans will not – because they are NOT fat soluble!
 It’s that simple.
+This process is referred to as “infusion” in culinary terms.
+You are making a garlic-infused oil.

 Choose Your Fat

 Notice that I said pure oil.
 This includes vegetable oil, canola oil, rice bran oil, sunflower oil, coconut oil and all the other pure oils.
-Oils are fats and are not a FODMAP issue.
+Oils are fats and do not contain FODMAPs.

 Butter is considered a fat, but it is not pure fat.
 There is water content in butter and as such the water-soluble fructans would leach into the butter.